badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

         - -1 indicates a perfect negative linear relationship
         - 0 indicates no linear relationship.

-  ### Q33- Why removing highly correlated features is very important?
+  ### Q- Why removing highly correlated features is very important?
 - Removing highly correlated features is a preprocessing step that can be beneficial for both classification and regression tasks.
 - In both cases, highly correlated features can introduce redundancy into the model, leading to overfitting and reduced generalization performance.
 - Therefore, it's a common practice to identify and remove such features to improve the overall performance and interpretability of the model.